samdoran/ansible-role-gitlab/README.md

 [![Build Status](https://travis-ci.org/samdoran/ansible-role-gitlab.svg?branch=master)](https://travis-ci.org/samdoran/ansible-role-gitlab)
 [![Galaxy](https://img.shields.io/badge/galaxy-samdoran.gitlab-blue.svg?style=flat)](https://galaxy.ansible.com/samdoran/gitlab)

-The role will install the latest version of GitLab CE using the repositories.
+The role will install the latest version of GitLab CE from the official repositories.

 There is a cron job that creates daily backups of the database and another cron job that deletes backups older than `gitlab_days_old_backups` days.